gogritter111/hack_1/README.md

 Story Board

 1. Pilot is flying a plane A to B,
-2. failure is recognized, pilot enter probable cause for failure -> create input field with possible options -> frontend
+2. failure is recognized, pilot enters probable cause for failure
+3. ATC receives message  -> create input field with possible options -> frontend
-3. as system is searching through database for possible options, weather must be taken into account with realtime data -> API
+4. as system is searching through database for possible options, weather must be taken into account with realtime data -> API
-4. once weather is taken into account through API database will accept new weather parameter -> logic+API+db
+5. once weather is taken into account through API database will accept new weather parameter -> logic+API+db
-5. extra logic like runway length + plane size must be taken into consideration, create extra parameters(based on factual research) -> logic+db
+6. extra logic like runway length + plane size must be taken into consideration, create extra parameters(based on factual research) -> logic+db
-6. once calculations are done by machine, result should be displayed with appropriate rankings -> logic+db+frontend
+7. once calculations are done by machine, result should be displayed with appropriate rankings -> logic+db+frontend

 Questions to ask ourselves...
 1. What plane are we even flying -> model name, route -> frontend+logic+db